 Where are there coverage gaps?

-4. The final step is a continuous process of maintenance and improvement.
+Where are you over-insured? - The final step is a continuous process of maintenance and improvement.

 This involves implementing your risk management plan over time and finding ways to improve and help your business grow.